 John Purnell Esq GM QPM DL

-He is a Liveryman of the City of London and the joint Founder of the Worshipful Company of Security Professionals.
+Liveryman of the City of London.
+Joint Principal Founder, Clerk and Past Master of the Worshipful Company of Security Professionals.

-He is President of the Harrow St John Ambulance, Patron of the Harrow United Deaf Club and Treasurer of the Bushey Old Peoples’ Luncheon Club.
+President of Harrow St John Ambulance.
+Patron Harrow United Deaf Club.
+Treasurer Bushey Old Peoples’ Luncheon Club.

 Rev’d Canon David Reindorp TD DL